myon-bioinformatics/niconicoSearchAPI_Template/README.md

-# niconico SearchAPI Template for Python3
+# niconico Snapshot SearchAPI v2Template for Python3
 niconico as a Japanese video-sharing service on the web API Test Request by Python3

 You can confirm for niconico Snapshot Search API v2 Tips at Wiki.